Table of Contents

 The abducent nerve (CN VI) traverses the sinus inferolateral to the ICA and exits by entering the superior orbital fissure anteriorly.
 It innervates the lateral rectus muscle once it reaches the orbit.

 The oculomotor nerve (CN III) is the most superior nerve in the lateral wall of the sinus.
 As it reaches the anterior wall of the sinus, it divides into superior and inferior branches, which pass through the superior orbital fissure.
-CN III and the sympathetic plexus around the ICA innervate the levator palpebrae superioris, the inferior oblique, superior, medial and inferior recti muscles of the orbit.
+CN III and the sympathetic plexus around the ICA innervate the levator palpebrae superioris, the inferior oblique, and superior, medial and inferior recti muscles of the orbit.

 The trochlear nerve (CN IV) lies in the lateral wall of the sinus, below CN III.
 It leaves through the anterior wall of the sinus and enters the superior orbital fissure.
 It supplies the superior oblique muscle in the orbit.